mreithub/rocker/README.rst

   Sets environment variables inside the container.

   ``env`` expects a JSON string map with variable names and their values

+- ``"hosts": {"hostname": "ip", ...}``

+  Allows you to specify host/ip tuples to be added to the container's ``/etc/hosts`` file.
+  Docker takes control of that file so any changes you make to it directly will most likely be lost at some point.
+  To be able to add your own entries anyway you can use this setting (which is equivalent to ``docker run``'s ``--add-host`` option).

 - ``"links": ["otherContainer", "thirdContainer:alias", ...]``

   Adds a link to another container (i.e. an entry in the container's ``/etc/hosts`` file (and some environment variables - for details see the Docker docs).